minlux/dymon/README.md

 ## Implementation
 This command line tool for linux implements the the described application.

-However most of the application relates to the creation of the bitmap (text and barcode) but isn't realy in scope of this project.
-Scope of this project is the protocol and here is a demo implementation...
+However most of the application code relates to the creation of the bitmap (text and barcode) but isn't realy in scope of this project.
+All code related to the communictation with the label writer is done in *main.cpp*.

+## How to build
+Build process is based on CMake.

+1. Create a build directory (e.g. `mkdir build`)
+2. Within the build directory execute `cmake ..`
+3. Within the build directory execute `make`